TrueFiEng/Waffle/docs/source/getting-started.rst

       npm install --save-dev mocha chai

-If you are using Typescript don't forget to add add :code:`ts-node` and :code:`typescript` if not installed globally.
+If you are using Typescript don't forget to add :code:`ts-node` and :code:`typescript` if not installed globally.

 Below is an example test file for the contract above written with Waffle.
 Place it under :code:`test/BasicToken.test.ts` file in your project directory: